Asleeps/P5003/README.md

 ## Key Features

 - **Baseline Performance**: Measures latency, throughput, and memory for key generation, signing, and verification.
-- **System-Level Parallelism**: Analyzes multi-core scaling using both `threading` and `multiprocessing` to quantify the GIL's impact.
+- **System-Level Parallelism**: Analyzes multi-core scaling using both `threading` (with GIL-releasing implementations via CFFI+OpenSSL for classical algorithms and liboqs for PQC) and `multiprocessing`.
+Tests across `[1, 2, 4, 6, 8, 10]` workers.
+- **GIL-Free Classical Algorithms**: Direct OpenSSL bindings via CFFI enable classical algorithms (RSA/ECDSA/EdDSA) to release the Python GIL during cryptographic operations, achieving 85%+ efficiency at 2-4 threads.
+Performance at 8+ threads may be limited by cache contention (algorithm-specific), not GIL.
 - **Real-World Scenario Modeling**: Evaluates algorithm suitability for:
   - TLS 1.3 Handshakes (CPU and bandwidth bottlenecks)
   - JWT API Gateways (verification throughput and header size)